Modern display of the Confederate battle flag: Military use

 During World War II, several U.S. military units using Southern nicknames or composed largely of Southerners made the flag their unofficial emblem.
 Some soldiers carried Confederate flags into battle.
 After the Battle of Okinawa, a Confederate flag was raised over Shuri Castle by a Marine from the self-styled "Rebel Company" (Company A of the 1st Battalion, 5th Marines).
 It was visible for miles and was taken down after three days on the orders of General Simon B. Buckner Jr. (son of Confederate general Simon Buckner Sr.), who stated that it was inappropriate as "Americans from all over are involved in this battle".
 The regulation replaced it with 48-star flag of the United States.
 By the end of the war, the use of the Confederate flag in the military was relatively rare.
 In 1952, Destroyer Division 122 (known as the "Dixie Division" because its four commanders were from the South) was ordered to stop flying the Confederate flag.

 Following the May 2020 murder of George Floyd and ensuing protests, Commandant of the Marine Corps David Berger directed Marine Corps leaders to remove all Confederate-related items from all the Corps' bases throughout the world.
 The entire U.S. Navy soon followed suit, disallowing the exhibition of the Confederate battle flag in all public places on installations, ships, and aircraft.
 After the branch-specific bans, Secretary of Defense Mark Esper issued guidance in July that effectively forbade the display of the battle flag by all uniformed American military personnel and at all US military installations around the world.

 Political groups

 The 1948 Dixiecrat political party extensively used Confederate symbols, including the battle flag, and it contributed to the flag's mid-20th-century re-popularization.
-According to historian John Coski, segregationists utilized Confederate symbols since both they and the Confederates had similar goals, that is, opposition to efforts to "change the South's racial status quo".
+According to historian John Coski, segregationists utilized Confederate symbols since both they and the Confederates had similar goals—opposition to efforts to "change the South's racial status quo".
 As a result, Coski stated that "There could be no more fitting opposition than the Confederate battle flag."

 In Georgia, the Confederate battle flag was reintroduced as an element of the state flag in 1956, just two years after the Supreme Court decision Brown v.
 Board of Education.
 It was considered by many to be a protest against school desegregation.
 It was also raised at the University of Mississippi during protests against the integration of schools.